adarshme/NSE-Stocks-App/README.md

    - To change default command, say to `get all`, open config.ini, under Settings section, find default option and set it accordingly.
    - To use another parser, say lxml, open config.ini, under Settings section, find the parser option and set it accordingly.
    - To run the program from anywhere, add the line - `alias ShortcutName="path/to/cli.py"` in ~/.bash_aliases and run using `ShortcutName COMMAND`

-*Developed and tested extensively on Ubuntu 18.04 LTS.
-Some aesthetic features are disabled for windows due to non-compatibility.
-Will update as soon as a solution is found.
-June 3 2018.*